SumitBana/Basic_Currency_Converter_Using_Java/README.md

-# Basic_Currency_Converter_Using_Java
+# Currency_Converter_Using_Java

-This simple Java program performs currency conversion using the Open Exchange Rates API.
+This Java program performs currency conversion using the Open Exchange Rates API.
 It allows users to convert an amount from a base currency (USD) to a target currency of their choice.

 ## Prerequisites
 - Java installed on your machine.